 Between 2009 and 2011 I was a guest lecturer on the Biomechanics pathway of the University of Chichester Sports Science degree and then in 2012 I was given the opportunity work in the States, alongside teachers who were trained by the late, great; Romana Kryzanowska.

 Since 2015 I turned my hand to working in the capacity of ‘Movement Specialist’.
-An accident in 2014 fractured my spine and has left me with a chronic pain condition in my lower back.
-I am lucky, that my knowledge of movement allowed me to rehabilitate my own body to a level at which I can function, but sadly; I have had to sacrifice what once was, a competitive ballroom dancing & running passion and the type or work I was previously undertaking.
+An accident in 2014 fractured my spine and had left me with a chronic pain condition in my lower back.
+However, my knowledge of movement eventually allowed me to rehabilitate my own body to full strength and flexibility and completely without pain.

-My own experiences have led me to specialise in helping people with illness and injury, resume movement in a strategic and empathic way.
+My own experiences have led me to specialise in helping people with illness and injury to resume movement in a strategic and empathic way.
 I also offer tailored team training to centres looking to ‘upskill’ in specific areas and I support others in the industry with mentoring and student tutoring.
-I am also very proud to have written a Pilates and Yoga practise book, ‘Opposition in Pilates and Yoga’, which was released in January 2016.

-If you are not sure if I can help you, just give me a call and we can have a chat!
+If you are not sure if II/we can help you, just give me a call and we can have a chat!